 Tropical spastic paraparesis/HTLV-1–associated myelopathy is a slowly progressive disorder of the spinal cord caused by the human T-lymphotrophic virus 1 (HTLV-1).

 The muscles in both legs gradually become weak.
 People may not be able to feel vibrations and may lose the sense of where their feet and toes are (position sense).
 Their limbs feel stiff, movements become clumsy, and walking may become difficult.
-Muscle spasms in the legs are common, as is urinary incontinence.
+Muscle spasms in the legs are common, as is loss of bladder control (urinary incontinence).
 The disorder usually progresses over several years.

 The diagnosis is usually based on symptoms and the person's risk of being exposed to the virus.
 Thus, a doctor may ask people about their sexual contacts and use of illegal intravenous drugs.
 Magnetic resonance imaging (MRI) of the spinal cord is done.
 Samples of blood and spinal fluid, obtained by a spinal tap (lumbar puncture), are tested for parts of the virus or antibodies to the virus.

 Interferon alpha, immune globulin (given intravenously), and corticosteroids (such as methylprednisolone, given by mouth) may help, although their usefulness has not been established.
 Spasms can be treated with muscle relaxants such as baclofen or tizanidine.

 Last full review/revision March 2013 by Michael Rubin, MDCM